-Building: Building 1 Location: Yard - Side

-Finding: Termite Management System - durable notice not present termite barriers.
-At the time of inspection, it appeared as though there is only a physical termite management system has been installed.
+Building: Building 1 Location: All Areas Finding: Termite Management System - durable notice not present Information: A durable notice has not been placed in the switchboard unit to indicate current termite barriers.
+At the time of inspection, it appeared as though there is no termite management system installed.